confluentinc/ksql/docs-md/tutorials/basics-docker.md

    ```
    !!! note
          Push queries on tables output the full history of the table that is stored
-         in the Kafka changelog topic, i.e. it will output historic data, followed by the
+         in the {{ site.ak }} changelog topic, which means that it outputs historic data, followed by the
          stream of updates to the table.
 It is therefore likely that rows with matching
          `ROWKEY` are output as existing rows in the table are updated.